layerfMRI/Topology_tools/README.rst

 	https://www.biorxiv.org/content/10.1101/457002v2

-Working princicple of the algorythms
+Working princicple of the algorithms
 ======

 1.)
 Graphical description of the working principle of the surface mapping in EPI space: